Throne (song): Composition and lyrics

 Speaking in a track-by-track commentary of That's the Spirit for Spotify, frontman Oliver Sykes explained that "Throne" was one of the first songs the band wrote for the album to be considered for release as a single, claiming that "it felt like our comeback song".
 Keyboardist Jordan Fish described the track as "one of the most simple and straightforward songs" on That's the Spirit, noting its natural progression from elements introduced on 2013's Sempiternal, including "an up-tempo rhythm and really strong melodies".

 Describing the track as "fast, short [and] simple", Sykes has suggested that the line "So you can throw me to the wolves/Tomorrow I will come back leader of the whole pack" summarises the themes of the song, which include the proposition that "it's the people that break you that also make you".
 Writing for Billboard magazine, Jon Wiederhorn also highlighted this line as summarising the song's theme of "overcoming adversity".
 The song, influenced by nu metal, possesses "punch and warbled vocoder" and has been described as electronic rock, hard rock, arena rock and pop rock.

 Music video

 The music video for "Throne" was released alongside the single on 24 July 2015, after being teased with a short trailer two days before.
 Directed by Sykes and Plastic Kid, it has been compared stylistically to the TV series Game of Thrones by numerous music writers.
 Gigwise's Andrew Trendell outlined that the video "shows scenes of medieval drama and feudal strife", while TeamRock's Chillingworth described the video as "ludicrous" and "bonkers", complaining that "it doesn't make a terrible lot of sense".
 In December, the band also released a video of their live performance of the song at Webster Hall in New York City earlier in the year.

-As of March 2023, the song has 156 million views on YouTube.